gvwilson/sdxjs/file-interpolator/index.md

 ## How can we interpolate pieces of code?

-Now that all this machinery is in place, interpolating files is straightforward.
+Interpolating files is straightforward once we have this machinery in place.
 We modify `Cache.find` to return a directory and a file path, then add an `interpolate` method to replace special comments: